luyadev/luya/docs/guide/app-menu.md

 echo Yii::$app->menu->findOne(['id' => 1])->link;
 ```

-#### Hidden Data
+#### Hidden data

 For more flexible menu queries, you can use the Query object.
-As an example, in order to search for top-level pages, including hidden ones, you would use:
+As an example, in order to search for top-level pages, including hidden ones, you can use:

 ```php
 Yii::$app->menu->find()->where(['parent_nav_id' => 0])->with(['hidden'])->all();